 is your friend, your partner, your defender, your dog.

-links for information about our Groenendael Litters and Tervueren Litters
+Click these links for current Groenendael Litters and Tervueren Litters

 Please either me or send a friend request to my fb page ~ A place to interact with us or chat to other owners of our Belgian Shepherds and some of our lovely friends with Belgians.
 It's an excellent way to keep in touch and to share information, ask questions and share photos of your dogs, you can particopate as much or as little as you like, but the option is always there :)